 If AEM is already configured to work with the Tar or MongoDB storage, remove any existing configuration files from the

 /crx-quickstart/install folder before proceeding.
-The files that need to be removed are:
+The files that must be removed are:

 Return to the temporary location where the feature pack has been extracted and copy the contents of